Nevada Rep. Horsford acknowledges he had extramarital affair

 LAS VEGAS (AP) — Democratic Congressman Steven Horsford of Nevada on Saturday acknowledged he had an extramarital affair with a woman who said the on-and-off relationship began in 2009 before ending last September.

-Horsford in a statement released to The Associated Press responded to a report by the Las Vegas Review-Journal that he had an affair with Gabriela Linder, who previously had shared her story on podcasts and Twitter posts through a pseudonym before she was interviewed Friday by the newspaper.
+Horsford, 47, in a statement released to The Associated Press responded to a report by the Las Vegas Review-Journal that he had an affair with Gabriela Linder, who previously had shared her story on podcasts and Twitter posts through a pseudonym before she was interviewed Friday by the newspaper.

 “It is true that I had a previous consensual relationship with another adult outside of my marriage, over the course of several years,” Horsford said the statement.
 “I’m deeply sorry to all of those who have been impacted by this very poor decision, most importantly my wife and family.
 Out of concern for my family during this challenging time, I ask that our privacy is respected.”